codefresh-io/docs.codefresh.io/_docs/administration/account-user-management/audit.md

 max-width="70%"
 %}

-Both lists have built-in paging and filtering.
+Both tabs have built-in paging and filtering.